Allow 1 – 2 eggs per person.

 To check if the centre is cooked make a cut in the centre folded edge and check if the eggs are runny.

-Note: Any filling you use should be cooked e.g. bacon, or require no cooking e.g. cheese or parsley.
+*tip: Any filling you use should be cooked e.g. bacon, or require no cooking e.g. cheese or parsley.
 Parsley is a perfect flavour partner for eggs.
 Chop parsley, don’t tear you will lose valuable Vitamin C.

-This may also be chilled for lunches.
+This may also be chilled for lunches and sliced for sharing.